 - 1. Capital is scarce and growing scarcer - Port subsidization, which has led to terminal overcapacity (with recent exception), is drying up - 3.
 Demand is rebuilding - 4.
 Port cooperation is strong in every area except customers - 5.
 Public ports have limited antitrust immunity - 6.
 However, public ports compete fiercely and protect constituent parochial economic interests

 Conclusion

-- Governance matters--it is dynamic and AAPA can play a role in that debate - Will and should the public enterprise basis for our ports endure?
+- 1. Governance matters--it is dynamic and the next changes could affect you and your port - 2.
+Will and should the public enterprise basis for our ports endure?